Healthcare professionals conference 2026

 - Network with colleagues from across the UK

-In the morning, we’ll have exciting clinical updates, as well as plenary sessions on hot topics in breast cancer treatment and care.
+In the morning, we’ll have exciting clinical updates and plenary sessions on hot topics in breast cancer treatment and care.
 In the afternoon, you can take part in interactive breakout sessions covering best practice examples, information on support for your patients, and educational content you can apply in your role.

 This is also our chance to thank and support you, our healthcare professionals hub members, in a space designed to foster innovation, inspiration and inclusion.